 Get involved in projects that reveal your personal initiative and work ethic as well as more collaborative efforts with a team.
 You’ll develop skills during your internship that are vital on any resume and will show your employer what an adaptable and multi-talented worker you are.

-Networking during your internship experience is one of the best ways to make a lasting impression – and be remembered when your company is preparing to hire.
+One of the best ways to make a lasting impression is to network during your internship experience.
+If you make a lasting impression, you’ll be remembered when your company is preparing to hire.

 Get to know your coworkers and the company hierarchy during your internship experience, both in and out of the office.
 Spend time in the lunchroom or go out after work.
 You can learn more about the positions within the company — and who to talk to at the end of your internship about working full-time — by networking on the job.